Z3BRO/Flipper-Zero-RGB/README.md

 # Firmware stuff

-All of the repos below have been modified with their respective patches
+All of the repos below have been modified with their respective patches (FW Made by Quenon#1989)

 Unleashed - https://github.com/quen0n/unleashed-firmware-rgb